 If she is old enough to tell you why they are scared or nervous, have an open conversation with her about these reservations and how she can work to overcome them.
 There’s really nothing too silly or ridiculous when it comes to fears concerning water.
 Her concerns, even if you think they are unfounded, are still real barriers for their learning process.
 If she isn’t old enough or just doesn’t know why she’s scared, then that’s okay, too.
 Your child will need your support and guidance to conquer their fears, known or unknown!

 If she isn’t old enough to express her fears, or just don’t know why she feels anxious (and even if she knows why she’s nervous), the best thing you can do as a parent is ENCOURAGE, ENCOURAGE, ENCOURAGE!
 Even if she has screamed her head off the entire lesson, give over-the-top praise when she comes out of the pool.
 “I’m so proud of your effort!”
 “I loved watching you put your face in the water!”
 “You were so brave when you tried to float to your instructor on your own!”
 True and honest encouragement can build even the most apprehensive swimmer’s confidence faster than anything else.

 And lastly, do not give up on your child or swimming lessons!
 Commit to giving your child the opportunity to do hard things, to accomplish something she may have initially thought she could not do.
 When children are given the opportunity to overcome adversity they build their self-esteem and confidence, becoming more resilient in the process.
+The pictures for this blog were taken in the same 30 minute lesson.
+Had his parents not given him the opportunity to be uncomfortable he wouldn't have had the chance to have some fun!
 Remember, swimming isn’t just your regular sport or activity.
 It is a skill that could save your child’s life!